Best time to visit the Dominican Republic

 Beach backed by palm trees in the Dominican Republic © Valentin Valkov/Shutterstock

 Then there’s hurricane season to add to the mix – roughly from June to November, with the stormiest months usually August and September.
-The Dominican Republic is in the centre of the Caribbean hurricane belt, and gets hit with a major storm every decade or so.
+The Dominican Republic is in the center of the Caribbean hurricane belt, and gets hit with a major storm every decade or so.
 Just to complicate things further, there are some regional differences in temperatures.
 So, to work out the best time to go to the Dominican Republic, consider not only the activities you might want to do, but also which part of the island you wish to visit.

 When to visit the Dominican Republic in winter